unimelb/pattern-lib/README.md

 ## Developer documentation

+- [Documenting stories](docs/docs.md) - how to customise the content of the README panel for each story
 - [Icons](docs/icons.md) - how to add new icons, and how to use icons in CSS and Vue components